ash-shar/Long-Tail-GAN/README.md

 ### Configure

 The model can be configured using the file [config.ini](Codes/config.ini) present inside the [Codes](Codes/) folder.
-The parameters h0_size, h1_size, h2_size, and h3_size are the number of hidden units as defined in the architecture of our discriminator (see figure).
+The parameters h0_size, h1_size, h2_size, and h3_size are the sizes of the hidden layers as defined in the architecture of our discriminator in the GAN framework (see figure).

 ![Architecture](architecture.JPG?raw=true "Title")